Louisiana–Monroe Warhawks: Baseball

 The baseball team is coached by Mike Federico, and won the 2008 Sun Belt Conference Championship.
 The team's home field is Warhawk Field.
-In 2012, the Warhawks won the Sun Belt Conference Baseball Tournament and earned the conference's automatic bid to play in the NCAA Division I Baseball Tournament.
+In 2012, the Warhawks won the Sun Belt Conference Baseball Tournament and earned the conference's automatic bid to play in the NCAA Division I baseball tournament.
 The ULM Warhawks have won 14 baseball regular season or tournament conference championships.

 Women's beach volleyball

-The Louisiana–Monroe Warhawks women's beach volleyball team competes in NCAA Division I beach volleyball in Conference USA (C-USA).
+The Louisiana–Monroe Warhawks women's beach volleyball team competes in NCAA Division I beach volleyball in the Sun Belt Conference since 2023.
+The Warhawks previously were affiliate members of Conference USA (C-USA) from 2021–2022.
 The program, founded in 2013, competed as an independent until joining the Coastal Collegiate Sports Association for the 2020 season (2019–20 school year).
-After the 2021 season, ULM joined the newly founded C-USA beach volleyball league.

 Football

 The Warhawks college football team dates back to 1931, and currently competes in the NCAA Football Bowl Subdivision.
 Playing as a member of the Sun Belt Conference (Sun Belt), the Warhawks play their home games at Malone Stadium, located on the campus.
 Since December 2015, Matt Viator has served as the Warhawks' head coach.
 As the Indians, Monroe captured or shared four Southland Conference championships and won the 1987 I-AA National Championship.

 The program has sent several players into the professional ranks, including Stan Humphries, Bubby Brister, Chris Harris, Doug Pederson, Marty Booker, Teddy Garcia, Roosevelt Potts, Joe Profit, Cardia Jackson and Smokey Stover into the National Football League, Steven Jyles into the Canadian Football League and Raymond Philyaw into the Arena League.

 2012 was the first season since moving to the Football Bowl Subdivision that Louisiana–Monroe had a winning season.